Qatar investigates 'invasive' search of women at Doha airport | DW | 28.10.2020

 A "comprehensive, transparent" investigation would be carried out, Prime Minister Sheikh Khalid bin Khalifa bin Abdulaziz Al Thani said in the statement.

-The 13 Australian women were removed from a Sydney-bound Qatar Airways flight in Doha on October 2 after a newborn was found abandoned in an airport bathroom.
-They were forced to undergo vaginal inspections, reportedly on the tarmac.
+The 13 Australian women and five of other nationalities were removed from a Sydney-bound Qatar Airways flight in Doha on October 2 after a newborn was found abandoned in an airport bathroom.
+The women were forced to undergo vaginal inspections, reportedly on the tarmac.

-An undisclosed number of women of other nationalities from the same flight and other flights were also said to have been forced to undergo the invasive examination.

 The incident sparked a diplomatic row between Australia and Qatar.